RustyGentleman/RasPG-Framework/notes.md

 	- Entity chooses actions every turn based on what's available and what they know

 # Todo
+## All
+- refactor typechecks into using the validation functions
+- find 'let's that should be 'constant's
 ## Core
 ### GameObject
 - addComponent -> make?